 Well, even though online gambling is mostly illegal in China, you can still enjoy some high-quality online casinos from licensed, legal sites.
 For those in China, most of these online casinos seem to originate from highly regulated countries, such as the UK or the Philippines.
-The reason behind this is because these countries both derive a large tax revenue from gambling, and this don’t issue licenses to gambling organisations that aren’t reputable and scam their players.
+The reason behind this is that these countries both derive large tax revenue from gambling, and this doesn’t issue licenses to gambling organizations that aren’t reputable and scam their players.
 Therefore, when gambling in China, it’s likely that you’ll see residents using online casinos such as Bodog88 or 188bet for all of their betting needs.

 Laws Of Gambling In China

 China has the largest population in the world, so you can only imagine the profits that are made by the Chinese Sports Lottery and Welfare Lottery.
 Because of this, it would be foolish to regard China as completely anti-online gambling.
 Although a lot of online gambling activity in the country is strictly prohibited now, the rules and regulations are starting to change in China.
 While this might seem like a lot initially, only 347,000 citizens were prosecuted in China in 2012 for gambling-related crime, which is a huge drop from previous years.
 However, because of these current laws, there are a few things to consider when delving into online gambling.
 Of course, you should never use a site that isn’t regulated, but even when using a trustworthy online casino, it isn’t recommended that you brag about it.
 With China’s laws in place, it’s highly appreciated if you keep your online gambling activity discrete, so don’t gamble online in internet cafes or in public on your smartphone.

 So, the most popular form of online gambling in China revolved around sports, so you might be wondering how the Chinese do this.
 In America for example, a money line bet is highly popular and used by most sports gamblers, but what are the trends in China?